To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Evaluation

-\textbf{ODE speeds up the model training process.} We observed that both of \textit{ODE-Exact} and \textit{ODE-Est} improve time-to-accuracy performance over the baselines on all the four datasets.
-Compared with random sampling method (\textit{RS}), ODE achieves the final target accuracy $5.88\times\sim9.52\times$ faster on synthetic task; $1.20\times\sim1.35\times$ faster on Fashion-MNIST; $1.55\times\sim2.22\times$ faster on HARBOX; $2.5\times$ faster on industrial traffic classification dataset, which outperforms all the baselines.
-Also, we observe that the largest speedup is achieved on synthetic dataset, because the high non-i.i.d degree across clients and large data divergence within clients leave a great potential for ODE to reduce data heterogeneity and then improve training process through data selection.
+\textit{{\ttfamily ODE} significantly speeds up the model training process.} We observed that {\ttfamily ODE} improves time-to-accuracy performance over the existing data selection methods on all the four datasets.
+Compared with baselines, {\ttfamily ODE} achieves the target accuracy $5.88\times\!\!\sim\!\!9.52\times$ faster on ST; $1.20\times\!\!\sim\!\!1.35\times$ faster on IC; $1.55\times\!\!\sim\!\!2.22\times$ faster on HAR; $2.5\times$ faster on TC.
+Also, we observe that the largest speedup is achieved on the datast ST, because the high non-i.i.d degree across clients and large data divergence within clients leave a great potential for {\ttfamily ODE} to reduce data heterogeneity and improve training process through data selection.

-\textbf{ODE improves the final inference accuracy.} Table \ref{tab: overall performance of ODE on public datasets} shows that in comparison with baselines, ODE enhances final accuracy on all the datasets, achieving $3.24\%\sim7.56\%$ higher on synthetic dataset, $3.13\%\sim6.38\%$ increase on HARBOX dataset, and $6\%$ rise on traffic classification dataset.
-We also notice that ODE has a marginal accuracy improvement ($\approx1.4\%$) on FashionMNIST, because this dataset has less data variance within each label, and a randomly selected mini-dataset is sufficient to represent the entire data distribution for model training.
+\textit{{\ttfamily ODE} largely improves the final inference accuracy.} Table \ref{tab: overall performance of ODE on public datasets} shows that in comparison with baselines with the same storage, {\ttfamily ODE} enhances final accuracy on all the datasets, achieving $3.24\%\!\!\sim\!\!7.56\%$ higher on ST, $3.13\%\!\!\sim\!\!6.38\%$ increase on HAR, and around $6\%$ rise on TC.
+We also notice that {\ttfamily ODE} has a marginal accuracy improvement ($\approx\!1.4\%$) on IC, because the FashionMNIST has less data variance within each label, and a randomly selected subset is sufficient to represent the entire data distribution for model training.

-\textbf{Importance-based data selection methods perform poorly.} Table \ref{tab: overall performance of ODE on public datasets} shows that these methods are even not able to reach the target final accuracy of in the datasets of IC, HAR and TC.
-The reason is that these datasets are collected from real world and thus contain noise data, making such importance-based methods fail to work~\cite{DBLP:conf/mobisys/ShinLLL22, li2021sample}.
-Despite that \textit{GradientNorm} seems to outperform \textit{ODE-Est} on synthetic dataset, we demonstrate in Appendix \ref{appendix: robustness analysis} that the model trained by \textit{GradientNorm} performs really bad with only a little noisy data in the synthetic dataset, similar to the results of real-world datasets.
+\textit{Importance-based data selection methods perform poorly.} Table \ref{tab: overall performance of ODE on public datasets} shows that these methods even cannot reach the target final accuracy on tasks IC, HAR and TC, as these datasets are collected from real world and contain noise data, making such importance sampling methods fail to work~\cite{DBLP:conf/mobisys/ShinLLL22, li2021sample}.